Managerial assessment of proficiency

-MAP assessment process
+Assessment process

-Dr. Scott Parry, founder of Training House, Inc.,creator of the tool and 1999 inductee into the ASTD (ATD) and, Academy of Resource Development, Halls of Fame, developed the MAP competency framework by first analysing the results of a series of large competency studies conducted by a number of major organisations.
+Dr. Scott Parry, founder of Training House, Inc., creator of the tool and 1999 inductee into the ASTD (ATD) and, Academy of Resource Development, Halls of Fame, developed the MAP competency framework by first analysing the results of a series of large competency studies conducted by a number of major organisations.
 Dr. Parry, sold Training House in 1999 to HRD Press, Inc. who authorized Development Processes Group, plc as the exclusive representative and developer of the MAP assessment within the United Kingdom.
 Cliff Lansley leads the further development of MAP with fellow Director Cameron Robertson has used the tool in studies across hundreds of major public and private sector organisations and he says' "we now have powerful benchmarking data of leadership competencies across most organisational sectors.
 What is unique here, is that MAP is the only objective diagnostic tool for managerial and leadership compenece measurement that exists in the world.
 All other tools are based merely on self-report, 360 degree opinion or subjective judgement by an assessor".

 The studies looked at a number of leading corporations to identify the competencies and attributes that were important to the performance of managers.
 IBM, AT&T, Henley Management College, Ford and Kodak came up with very similar managerial competencies and these were analysed.
 The developers of MAP selected 12 of the most frequently mentioned competencies, those common to most frameworks, and arranged them in 4 clusters and 2 broad categories: task-handling (left column) and people-handling (right column).

 Dr. Scott Parry, developer of the MAP Assessment competency framework and tool, defines competencies as "a group of related skills, knowledge, and attitudes that correlate with success in one’s job and that can be improved through training”.

 The assessment involves studying a series of real-life management situations covering a week in the life of a typical manager and his team and answering a series of questions about your judgement of what you've seen.